100 Yen Love

 100 Yen Love (百円の恋, Hyakuen no Koi) is a 2014 Japanese sports drama film directed by Masaharu Take and starring Sakura Ando.
 The film was released in Japan on December 20, 2014.
 It was selected as the Japanese entry for the Best Foreign Language Film at the 88th Academy Awards but it was not nominated.

+Plot

+32-year-old Ichiko lives a self-indulgent and slovenly existence with her parents.
+Her younger sister Fumiko also lives there, having moved back with her son after her divorce.
+Within a week, sibling rivalry has led to a physical fight and the mother asks to Ichiko move out.
+With few opportunities, Ichiko works night shift in a discount store.
+On her commute home, she passes a boxing gym where she watches Yuji Kano practice, and develops a crush on him.
+The pair starts seeing each other and her life improves.